ilyanaDev/ilyanaDevBlog/src/pages/blog/2020-08-18-singleton-pattern.md

 Steve Smith also has a good synopsis of the pattern in [one of his blog posts](https://ardalis.com/the-singleton-design-pattern/).

+Note: I should mention that many developers, for good reason, consider the Singleton an antipattern.
+There are a lot of valid arguments against using it, so you should consider carefully whether your project actually necessitates it.
+[Here](https://codeburst.io/singleton-the-root-of-all-evil-8e59ca966243)'s a blog post from Maximiliano Contieri explaining a number of arguments against Singleton.
+That said, here's how and why you should implement it, given the correct situation:

 Why would I want just one instance of a class?
 --